 Laser therapy is deep-penetrating light that allows relief of pain through the release of endorphins and stimulates the injured cells to heal at a faster rate.
 We often use laser therapy for ear infections, arthritis, gingivitis, skin conditions, orthopedic surgeries, and most commonly spays and neuters.

-We now offer Progesterone testing in female dogs.
+AMC of Hebron offers progesterone testing for female dogs.
 This is a blood test that determines when a female dog is ready to be bred.
-The test is ran in house and takes approximately 15 minutes.
-If you have any questions or would like to know more about progesterone testing, please call 219-996-8387!
+The test takes approximately 15 minutes.
+Additionally, AMC of Hebron offers artificial insemination and cesarean sections.

 Routine wellness visits are beneficial, for all pets young and old.
 During these visits, we will evaluate your pet’s heart, lungs, teeth, ears, eyes, skin, weight, and more.
 These visits allow us to identify issues early and treat them before they worsen.
 Wellness visits are also a great opportunity to make sure your pet is up to date on their vaccines.
 There are several annual vaccines that ensure your pet doesn’t contract deadly but preventable diseases (such as Parvovirus).
 Lastly, wellness exams are a great time to conduct a fecal or blood tests for parasites such as fleas, ticks, mites and worms.

 At AMC of Hebron, our team is highly skilled and trained in performing a variety of surgeries to improve your pet’s quality of life and health.
 We will walk you through each phase of the process to make sure you feel safe and secure entrusting us with your pet.
 Our surgery offerings include, but are not limited to: